xdg_wm_base

 the client didn’t respond to a ping event in time

-Child surface positioner
+child surface positioner

 The xdg_positioner provides a collection of rules for the placement of a child surface relative to a parent surface.
 Rules can be defined to ensure the child surface remains within the visible area's borders, and to specify how the child surface changes its position, such as sliding along an axis, or flipping around a rectangle.
 These positioner-created rules are constrained by the requirement that a child surface must intersect with or be at least partially adjacent to its parent surface.